709-218-7927 The Landfall Garden House 60 Canon Bayley Road Bonavista, Newfoundland CANADA A0C 1B0 |

 What a saleslady.
 She had placed the floppy-eared puppy in my hands and I held it against my chest, stared into its eyes ...

 I knew I could pay back a loan at $300 per month so quick-as-a-whip I said “$150 per month.”.
-And quick-as-a-whip-Catherine said quietly “As much as that?”.
+And quick-as-a-whip-Catherine said with excitement “As much as that?”.
 What a saleslady.

 Me?
 I felt both exhilarated and guilty.
 “I think so, but I am worried”.
 What about?
 “Well, suppose I needed to get some dental work done”.
 Not a problem, you just give us a call and tell us that you are going to miss a month or two”.